Shravanvarayogula/AnnotationProject/README.md

 Application Entry Point File : index.ejs
-Step 1: User use this as entry page to create a Project as per user input into the text area.
+Step 1: Users use this as entry page to create a Project Title by entering the project name into the text area.

-Step 2: User can Creates a New Folder upon use clicking the create folder button on entry page
+Step 2: User Creates a New Folder by clicking the create folder button on entry page

 Application Image uploading Page : imageuploader.ejs

 Step 3: Users will land in the Image uploader page

 User can select Multiple Images of size upto 10 Images and Clicks on Upload Images button on the same page

-Step 4: Retrieves Images to Annotate using Retreive Images button on ImageUploader page itself.
+Step 4: Retrieves Images to Annotate using Retreive Images button on ImageUploader page.

 Step 5: User Annotates the Images using selector drop down and the Images will be saved with Name Appended with dropdowns ("Car","Bus","Truck ") and the Coordinates of the anntotator box.

+// Retrieval of the uploaded annotated Images for Viewing by Managers or supervisors

+(Under Development)
-// Managers retrieval of the uploaded annotated Images Step 1: The Annotated images are presented directly to the manager using Ftp Module using the link (http://localhost:2000/ftp/uploads/ ) but can be displayed into HTML Page along with the CSV format to download the image information.
+Step 1: The Annotated images are presented directly to the supervisors using Ftp Module using the link (http://localhost:2000/ftp/uploads/ ) and these can be displayed into HTML Page along with the CSV format to download the image information.